kevinyk/kevinyk.github.io/README.md

 # kevinyk.github.io

 This is an angular2 frontend, written exclusively in JavaScript.
+A place to practice frontend development and learn a new framework at the same time.

 Dependencies: